burlachenkok/burlachenkok.github.io/_posts/2021-10-24-Visited-AI-summer-schools-2021.md

 published: true
 ---

-This is a post about several interesting summer schools in which I have a chance to attend during summer 2021.
+This is a post about several engaging summer schools in which I have a chance to attend during summer 2021.

 ---